pedrojunqueira/fastapi-tdd-docker/README.md

 A FastAPI application with PostgreSQL database, containerized with Docker and orchestrated with Docker Compose, designed for Test-Driven Development (TDD) workflows using Tortoise ORM for async database operations.

+## 🚀 Latest Updates

+**Azure Deployment Ready**: This project now includes full Azure deployment support using Azure Developer CLI (azd):

+- ✅ **One-command deployment** to Azure Container Apps
+- ✅ **Automatic database migrations** in Azure environment
+- ✅ **Cost-effective containerized PostgreSQL** instead of managed database
+- ✅ **Smart entrypoint script** that handles first-time setup and subsequent migrations
+- ✅ **Production-ready** with monitoring and logging

+Deploy to Azure in minutes with: `azd up`

 ## Project Structure

 ```